Gigafactory Berlin-Brandenburg: Incidents

+In 2021, the left-wing extremist group Vulkangruppe claimed responsibility for an arson attack on a transmitter tower at the construction site of the planned Tesla Gigafactory Berlin-Brandenburg, accusing Tesla of being neither environmentally sustainable nor socially just.

 On 26 September 2022, a fire broke out at the factory after 800 m3 of cardboard and wood caught fire in the factory's recycling facility.
 The fire brigades of the municipality of Grünheide were called at 3:33 a.m. by the Tesla plant fire brigade.
 50 firefighters were dispatched, which fought the fire until close to 8:00 am.
 No injuries were reported.
 Criticisms came from groups opposing the factory construction, such as the citizens' initiatives and the Strausberg Erkner Water Board (WSE), which called for an immediate stop of Giga Berlin's vehicle production.

 At the end of September, the German weekly magazine Stern started an investigative report series "Inside Tesla" that raised serious concerns against Tesla and Brandenburg politicians.
 Accusations included a high number of serious violations of occupational health and safety and environmental regulations.
 The reports cited three times as many emergencies occurred at Grünheide as compared to the similarly-sized Audi factory in Ingolstadt.

-In March 2024, the plant was forced to halt production after an electricity substation was set alight in a suspected arson attack.
-The incident was later claimed to have been caused by the "Volcano Group", a left-wing extremist group operating in Germany.
+In March 2024, production at the plant was temporarily halted following a suspected arson attack on a nearby electricity substation, which was later claimed by Vulkangruppe.

 Protestors against the proposed expansion of the factory began assembling near the factory in early February 2024.
 A camp belonging to the Stop Tesla initiative formed and activists built treehouses as an encampment tactic.
 After a second camp coalesced in the woodlands adjacent to the factory, the participants planned a five-day protest for early May 2024.
 Tesla learned of the event and temporarily closed the factory in anticipation.
 During the protest, dozens of activists stormed the factory grounds and clashed with police.